nupurkapoor/spa-todo-backbonejs-parse/app-specific-notes.md

 ##### Moving Along

 * The app.js file is present to house central initialization code.
 * We use templates to dynamically create HTML by injecting model data into their placeholders.
 One way of including templates in the page is by using custom script tags.
 These don’t get evaluated by the browser, which just interprets them as plain text.
 Underscore micro-templating can then access the templates, rendering fragments of HTML.
+* Each view supports functionality such as edit-in-place, and therefore contains a fair amount of logic.
+To help organize this logic, we’ll use the element controller pattern.
+The element controller pattern consists of two views: one controls a collection of items while the other deals with each individual item.
  * *item-template* to display individual todo items.
  * *stats-template* to populate the footer.
 Displays the number of remaining incomplete items and contains a list of hyperlinks which will be used to perform actions.
 It also contains a button which can be used to clear all of the completed items.
+* *Todo collection* a TodoList(collection) is used to group the individual todos(model).
+The collection uses the LocalStorage adapter to override Backbone’s default sync() operation with one that will persist the Todo records to HTML5 Local Storage.
+Through local storage, they’re saved between page requests.